-Byerley Park, Horndale and Cobblers Hall 6 members ♦ Shafto/St Marv's 3 members Woodham South 3 members Woodham North 6 members ♦ Simpasture 2 members ♦ Neville 3 members West 6 members ♦ Aycliffe Village 1 member
+♦ Aycliffe Village 1 member Avcliffe Central 3 members ♦ Byerley Park, Horndale and Cobblers Hall 6 members ♦ Neville 2 members Shafto/St Marv's 4 members 2 members Simpasture ♦ Woodham 6 members West 6 members

 The Council conducts its business through committees and the committee structure is set out below.
-The responsibilities of each committee are set out in the Council's Scheme of Administration and are reviewed annually.
+The responsibilities of each committee are set out in the Council's Constitution and are reviewed annually.